 We expect all children to read at home for at least 10 minutes daily.
 Every child has a reading record to be completed when the children read at home.
 The children will have a range of homework activities to complete.
 Children in EYFS may be set challenges.
 Reception children will have phonics books, which are updated weekly.
 Children from Year 1 will have timetables to learn at home.
 For most homework activities, a pro forma is sent home so that parents are clear about the task and what, if any, parental input is hoped for.
 The purpose of homework is to encourage a lifelong love of learning and to enable parents to support learning at home.
-If you feel your child's class teacher in the first instance.
+If you feel your child's homework is causing difficulties at home, please speak to your child's class teacher in the first instance.

 If children are off school because they are sick, then we would not send work home.
-We would make the assumption that if they are not well enough to be in school, they are not well enough to work. at home.
+We would assume that if they are not well enough to be in school, they are not well enough to work. at home.
 It may happen that a child is off for a length of time, though is well enough to do some work at home.
-In these circumstances the teacher and parent agree what should be done in consultation with the Headteacher.
+In these circumstances the teacher and parent agree what should be done in consultation with the Headteacher, and Teams will be used to provide remote learning.

-It is not school policy to give homework to children who take holidays
+It is not school policy to give homework to children who take holidays in term time.